mindlink/my-chat/readme.md

 * Run command ```mvn install``` then ``` mvn exec:java -Dexec.mainClass=com.mindlinksoft.recruitment.mychat.ConversationExporter -Dexec.args="chat.txt chat.json"```
 * You can vary arguments by changing text after ```-Dexec.args=``` with ```"inputFilePath outputFilePath user=... keyword=... blacklist=[...]"```
 * user, keyword and blacklist are optional arguments.
-* blacklist must be an array of words separated by a comma, both user and keyword cannot be empty and can only be a single string.
+* blacklist must be an array of words separated by a comma, both user and keyword cannot be empty if provided and can only be a single string.
 * Providing a user - allows you to filter messages by sender id.
 * Providing a keyword - allows you to filter messages by keyword.
 * Providing a blacklist - allows you to redact certain words.